FuelLabs/sway/docs/book/src/reference/attributes.md

 ## Fallback

-The `#[fallback]` attribute makes the compiler to use the marked function as the contract call fallback function, which means that, when a contract is called, and the contract selection fails, the fallback function will be called instead.
+The `#[fallback]` attribute makes the compiler use the marked function as the contract call fallback function, which means that, when a contract is called, and the contract selection fails, the fallback function will be called instead.